nickbrandt/GitLab/doc/api/graphql/getting_started.md

 See the [GraphQL API StyleGuide](../../development/api_graphql_styleguide.md) for implementation details aimed at developers who wish to work on developing the API itself.

+## Why GraphQL
+speed/access/bandwidth/tailored responses regardless of the DM/passing data to other systems/reduced coding time

+### Why GraphQL vs REST
+For over 20 years, REST has been the standard, object-based, programmatic access for data access from remote servers.
+TODO: challenges with multiple  queries.
+GraphQL is a new framework/standard for single query, server-side access to multiple data sources.

+-performance
+-value
+- cheaper than joins from tabulated data
+- reduce bandwith

 ## Running examples

 The examples documented here can be run using: